-(a) This Chapter applies to all planned communities created within this State on or after after January 1, 1999: (1) Whi

-January 1, 1999, except as otherwise provided in this section.
+(a) This Chapter applies to all planned communities created within this State on or after January 1, 1999, except as otherwise provided in this section.

-This Chapter does not apply to a planned community created within this State on or
+This Chapter does not apply to a planned community created within this State on or (b) after January 1, 1999: (1) Whi

-Which contains no more than 20 lots (including all lots which may be added or created by the exercise of development rights) unless the declaration provides or is amended to provide that this Chapter does apply to that planned community; or

-In which all lots are restricted exclusively to nonresidential purposes, unless (2)the declaration provides or is amended to provide that this Chapter does apply to that planned community.
+- Which contains no more than 20 lots (including all lots which may be added or created by the exercise of development rights) unless the declaration provides or is amended to provide that this Chapter does apply to that planned community; or - In which all lots are restricted exclusively to nonresidential purposes, unless (2)the declaration provides or is amended to provide that this Chapter does apply to that planned community.

-Notwithstanding the provisions of subsection (a) of this section, G.S.
-47F-3(102(1)) through (6) and (11) through (17) (Powers of owners' association), G.S.
-47F-3(103(f)) (Executive board members and officers), G.S.
-47F-3-107(a), (b), and (c) (1) pkeep of planned community; responsibility and assessments for damages), G.S.
-47F-3-107(a) (Procedures for fines and suspension of planned community privileges or services), G.S.
+Notwithstanding the provisions of subsection (a) of this section, G.S.A7F-3(102()) (c) through (6) and (11) through (17) (Powers of owners' association), G.S.
+47F-3(103(f)) Executive board members and officers), G.S.
+47F-3-107(a), (b), and (c)-(1)pkeep of planed community; responsibility and assessments for damages), G.S.
+47F-3-107(2) (Procedures for fines and suspension of planed community privileges or services), G.S.
 47F-3-108 (Meetings), G.S.
 47F-3-115 (Assessments for common expenses), and G.S.
 47F-3-116 (Lien for assessments), G.S.
 47F-3-118 (Association records), and G.S.
-47C-3-121 (American and State flags and political sign displays) apply to all planned communities created in this State before January 1, 1999, unless the articles of incorporation or the declaration expressly provides to the contrary.
+47F-3-121 (American and State base and molitical airm diaplay) apply to planed community privileges of the planet of the second planet of the pla flags and political sign displays) apply to all planned communities created in this State before January 1, 1999, unless the articles of incorporation or the declaration expressly provides to the contrary.
 These sections apply only with respect to events and circumstances occurring on or after January 1, 1999, and do not invalidate existing provisions of the declaration, bylaws, or plats and plans of those planned communities.
 G.S.
 47F-1-103 (Definitions) also applies to all planned communities created in this State before January 1, 1999, to the extent necessary in construing any of the preceding sections.

 (d) Notwithstanding the provisions of subsections (a) and (c) of this section, any planned community created prior to January 1, 1999, may elect to make the provisions of this Chapter applicable to it by amending its declaration to provide that this Chapter shall apply to that planned community.
 The amendment may be made by affirmative vote or written agreement signed by lot owners of lots to which at least sixty-seven percent (67%) of the votes in the association are allocated or any smaller majority the declaration specifies.
-To the extent the procedures and requirements for amendment in the declaration conflict with the provisions of this subsection, this subsection shall control with respect to any amendment to provide that this

-Chapter applies to that planned community.
+To the extent the procedures and requirements for amendment in the declaration conflict with the provisions of this subsection, this subsection shall control with respect to any amendment to provide that this Chapter applies to that planned community.